 You need energy for exercise so it is important that you eat something.
-It will prevent a drop in blood sugar levels, which can make you feel listless or giddy when you work out.
+It prevents a drop in blood sugar levels, which makes you feel listless or giddy when you work out.

 The following type of food to eat before exercise is easy on your digestive system and hence, will reserve some energies for your workout:

 - Juiced or Blended Foods - These are 'pre-digested food' so less effort is required during digestion.